There has been a lot of press recently regarding the environmental impacts of cruise ships.

-Building on this I felt it would be useful to look at how the industry is innovating and seeking best practise.
+The cruise and shipping industry are looking to innovate and seek best practice when it comes to being environmentally conscious.
 Things are changing rapidly, with the lines designing ships to be more efficient and environmental sustainable.
 So let’s take a look at some of the initiatives being developed and delivered to improve the impact of ships.

 A lot of ships currently utilise a mixture of different heavy oil fuels, depending on whether they are in port or at sea, which produce differing levels of emissions (particularly sulphur dioxide and other particulates).
 Addressing this is a significant challenge and the industry is looking to move away to more sustainable fuels, with older ships being retrofitted with new technology and new ships being built with it in mind from design outset.